 Click here for detailed information regarding admission requirements, prerequisite coursework, and how to apply.

+The graduate program in Speech Language Pathology is 60 course credits in total.
 Following are the required courses to complete the graduate program in Speech Language Pathology effective Fall 2014.
 WKU reserves the right to modify these requirements as necessary.

 Core Curriculum (40-43 credit hours; all courses are 3 credit hours except where noted)